rod-jemeel/enhance-landing-pages/docs/ui-ux-design-guide.md

 #### **RULESET 3: TYPOGRAPHY SYSTEM (MANDATORY)**

-**Primary Font:** Use the 'Inter' font family.
-If unavailable, use 'Manrope'.
-If both are unavailable, default to a system sans-serif font.
+**Primary Font:** Select a modern, sans-serif font family with excellent legibility and a wide range of weights.
+Ensure it conveys a sense of luxury and professionalism.

 *   **H1 - Primary Headline:**
     *   **Instruction:** Use for the main hero headline ONLY.
-    *   `font-family: 'Lexend', sans-serif;`
+    *   `font-family: var(--font-primary), sans-serif;`
     *   `font-size: 72px;`
     *   `font-weight: 700;` (Bold)
     *   `letter-spacing: -2.5px;`